python-microscopy/python-microscopy/docs/ModifyingPYMEAcquire.rst

 - Subclass `PYME.Acquire.Hardware.Camera.Camera` and implement the methods for your camera.
 It will probably be hepful to refer the drivers of other similar cameras when doing this.
 Note that for most sCMOS cameras it is the drivers responsibility to handle circular buffers and the like.
 The Zyla code might be a good place to go for inspiration here.

-- [optional] In the same file as your new camera, also add a class which inherits from both PYME.Acquire.Hardware.Camera.MultiviewMixIn.

 - change your `init_XXX.py` script to initialize your new camera class instead of the fake camera.
 Register the camera with the microscope using `scope.register_camera()`.